 But what is truly remarkable is how science appears to be validating the domain and landscapes of mysticism, including the activity of meditation and the nature of mystical experience.
 This is specially evident in studies where scientific investigation, speculation and research findings begin to reflect or resonate with the teachings of mysticism.
 Almost daily we hear or read about how the gap between science and spirituality (or mysticism) is diminishing and growing ever narrower.
 We find this to be true with respect to a diverse spectrum of scientific undertakings and achievements in physics, cosmology, astrophysics, astronomy, genetics, computer science, bio-engineering, medicine, etc.

-I am presenting here a number of those significant developments and findings that have finally become accepted fact in the 21st century or are making today’s news reports as scientific or medical breakthroughs, including relevant speculations and current theories which might become tomorrow’s news.
-In the subpages titled Neuroscience Frontiers and A “Matter” of Illusions, you will find a growing list of news articles and research study reports to supplement or compliment the contents of this page.
-Reminder: Bookmark these pages and visit our site regularly, to keep abreast with breakthroughs and the latest developments in science and medicine, and to discuss their relevance to your spiritual practice or their potential impact thereon.
-Also, if you haven’t yet, read our earliest blog on “Mystical Transformation and the Human Mind.”
+In the subpages under this segment, we present a number of those significant developments and findings that have finally become accepted fact in the 21st century or are making today’s news reports as scientific or medical breakthroughs, including relevant speculations and current theories which might become tomorrow’s news.
+Particularly in the subpages titled Neuroscience Frontiers and A “Matter” of Illusions, you will find a growing list of news articles and research study reports to supplement or complement the contents of this segment on “The Science Connection.”

 Mind and body is a continuum.
 The body is nothing more than “mind formed” at the level of matter.